psf/bylaws/bylaws.md

 entitled to vote at the time the request is made.
-The list must be in alphabetical order, showing the name and email address of record of each voting member, and shall be made available subject to conditions that enable the Corporation to fulfil its obligations under any relevant data privacy laws and otherwise protect the rights and privacy of its members, provided that such conditions do not impede the Voting Member from exercising rights established
+The list must be in alphabetical order, showing the name and email address of record of each voting member, and shall be made available subject to conditions that enable the Corporation to fulfill its obligations under any relevant data privacy laws and otherwise protect the rights and privacy of its members, provided that such conditions do not impede the Voting Member from exercising rights established